 This course will provide students with an overview of the theory behind, and use of, data analysis techniques most commonly used in epidemiological study designs.
 The course will emphasize how quantitative researchers need to select the appropriate analysis options for task at hand as opposed to what has been done or recommended before.
 Students will be required to find and justify their own solutions to problems posed and become familiar with techniques for self-directed learning with respect to different analysis options and keeping abreast of advanced in the field.
 The learning objectives of this course fall into two areas of skills development: 1) Knowledge and skills of biostatical approaches applied to epidemiologic research; and,2) Professional skills as an independent investigator

 This course is designed for first-year students in the PhD program in epidemiology.
-Enrolment is strictly limited.
-Other students and those without all pre and co-requisites will be admitted only with the permission of the instructor.
+Enrolment is restricted.
+Other DLSPH PhD/DrPH students may be admitted only with the permission of the instructor.